RouhanifardLab/PsiNanopore/README.md

 ```
 Rscript PsiDetect.R -h
 ```
+*Please note that the first time you run this it might take some time, it's because some required packages are being installed*

 Here is a sample command you can use to get a list of pseudouridine candidate sites from the sample data.
 ```